 - About 10 percent of children with an ASD also have another genetic, neurological, or metabolic disorder.

 The CDC states that the some drugs show a link to ASDs.
 When taken during pregnancy, thalidomide and valproic acid may pose increased risks of ASDs for the fetus.
 Thalidomide is used to treat patients recently diagnosed with multiple myeloma.
 Valporic acid is used to treat a number of conditions, including certain types of seizures and mania symptoms in people with bipolar disorder.
 It is also used as a preventative treatment for migraines.

 Environmental toxins are also suspected for increasing risk for ASDs.
 A study of the San Francisco Bay Area suggested a link between autism and air polluted with mercury, cadmium, nickel, and vinyl chloride.

 Thimerosal, a mercury-based preservative used in vaccinations in the past, has also been suspected of causing ASDs.
 Despite many well-designed studies, there is still no research that links mercury-containing vaccines to ASDs.
 Thimerosal has not been used in vaccinations in the United States since 1999, so exposure is limited.
 In fact, the CDC published a study in 2010 on the linkage.
 The study stated that “prenatal and infant exposure to vaccines and immunoglobulins that contain thimerosal does not increase risk for autism spectrum disorder.”

-There have been several worldwide studies to determine if the MMR vaccine—important for preventing potentially lethal cases of the measles—is associated with ASDs.
-A 1998 article in The Lancet suggested a possible relationship between the vaccine for measles, mumps, and rubella and the development of ASDs.
-Six years later, The Lancet published a retraction, stating no connection between the MMR vaccine and autism.
+There have been several worldwide studies to determine if the MMR vaccine can cause ASDs.
+This vaccine is critical in preventing measles, mumps, and rubella.
+A 1998 article in The Lancet suggested a possible relationship between the MMR vaccine and the development of ASDs.
+Six years later, The Lancet published a retraction.
+The journal’s editors stated that no connection exists between the MMR vaccine and autism.